pankajyadav05/ror-react-typescript/README.md

 2. **Authentication**: Implement a basic user authentication flow using JSON Web Tokens (JWT) or a similar method.

-3. **Dog Profiles**: Provide a user-friendly interface for users to create and edit their dogs' profiles, including selecting the breed and displaying a random image (should be provided by RoR app).
+3. **Dog Profiles**: Provide a user-friendly interface for users to create dogs' profiles, including selecting the breed and displaying a random image (should be provided by RoR app).

-4. **View Profiles**: Display all the dog profiles created by users on the platform on homepage.

-5. **Documentation**: Provide a README file explaining how to set up and run the front-end application.
+4. **Documentation**: Provide a README file explaining how to set up and run the front-end application.

 ## Bonus Points